Time Masters (game show): Slam Dunk

 Slam Dunk replaced Brain Strain, but retained the same game board.
 Like before, there were five themed questions, whilst the game board presented six possible answers (and the category).
 In order to hit the buttons, the players would have to shoot a basketball from the key into the correctly numbered hoop.
 If a ball was aimed at one hoop and ended up bouncing into an unintended hoop, this would register the same as an incorrect answer.
 This round gave players 75 seconds to answer all five questions - including any they may have missed earlier by selecting an incorrect hoop, if time allowed.
 Points were allotted based on the number of correct answers, and if all five questions were completed correctly before the timer was up, the players stood by as a student from their opposing school was dunked into a vat of water on set.

 Scramble

 The Scramble setup was unchanged from the first series, and featured the same five tile wide, nine tile long course and rules.

-After Scramble, the team that didn't play Slam Dunk earlier had their turn to play.
+After Scramble, the team that did not play Slam Dunk earlier had their turn to play.

 Pit Stop

-An Arcade Driving Game, Manx TT, played simultaneously - the only game in the show's run to do so.
+An Arcade Driving Game, Manx TT, played simultaneously, was the only game in the show's run to do so.
 Once one player completed one lap, they would need to jump off and let their teammate compete the second lap.
 The team that came first won the points for this round.